| CARE | Concept | Memorabilia | Photos | Facts |

 |Hard Top Cart:

-2004-2005 ~ no straps with cart ~ Ford made a change here.
-There have heard a few reports of straps damaging paint of tops.
+2004-2005 - no straps with cart - Ford made a change here.
+Not sure why? though have heard a few reports of straps damaging paint of tops.

 |Hardtop Hoists or Lifts:

 These are the manufacturers of the hardtop lifts you find on the market